idoru/influxdb-mcp-server/README.md

 INFLUXDB_TOKEN=your_token npm start
 ```

-You can also start the server with Streamable HTTP transport by providing the `--http` option with an optional port number (defaults to 3000).
+`influxdb-mcp-server` uses stdio transport by default.
+You can explicitly request it with `--stdio`, or start the server with Streamable HTTP transport by providing the `--http` option with an optional port number (defaults to 3000).
 This mode uses an internal Express.js server:

 ```bash
 # Start with Streamable HTTP transport on default port 3000